abpio/abp-commercial-docs/en/studio/solution-templates/microservice/solution-structure.md

   * `adminstration` microservice is used to manage permissions, languages and other fundamental settings of the system.
   * `identity` microservice is used to manage users, roles and their permissions.
 It basically serves to the [Identity](../../../modules/identity.md) module's UI (and [OpenIddict](../../../modules/openiddict.md) module's UI, if selected).

-The next section explains each of the components with more details.

 ## Next

 * [Main Components](main-components.md)